-Firstly, it’s important to get to grips with just why ADHD affects sleep.
-It can begin to disturb sleep typically from around the age of 12 but doesn’t always correspond with other symptoms that arise, although it can stay withADHD patients into adult life.
+It’s important to understand why ADHD affects sleep.
+ADHD can begin to disturb sleep from around the age of 12 but doesn’t always correspond with other symptoms.
+However, ADHD and sleep issues can stay with you into adulthood.

 Restless Legs Syndrome

 Restless Legs Syndrome is a neurological problem that causes a tingling sensation in the lower limbs and an irresistible urge to move those limbs to achieve some kind of relief.
 This happens most often while people are asleep or resting.